-The Postdoctoral Residency Program in Clinical Child Psychology in Autism and Related Disorders is a full-time, two-year experience beginning on September 1, 2023.
+The Postdoctoral Fellowship in Clinical Child Psychology at the Center for Autism Services, Science and Innovation (CASSI™) is a full-time, two-year experience beginning on September 1, 2025.
 Candidates must have completed all requirements for their doctoral degree prior to beginning the fellowship.
 Only graduates of APA/CPA-accredited doctoral programs and APA/CPA-accredited doctoral internships will be considered.
 Fellows receive appointments through the Johns Hopkins University School of Medicine.
-The current stipend for first year residents is consistent with the National Institute of Health (NIH) PGY1 guidelines and includes eight holidays, three weeks of vacation, and one week of professional/conference time per year.
-Health insurance is available.
+The current stipend/wage for first year residents is consistent with the National Institute of Health (NIH)/Johns Hopkins University School of Medicine’s guidelines (Currently $62,132) and includes nine holidays, three weeks of vacation, one week of professional/conference time per year, and reimbursement for costs due to attending conferences and professional trainings.
+Health insurance is also provided.

 - Letter of interest